-And you can start living your dream life today.
+And you can start being a Creative Alchemist today.
 You can take steps to engage with your consciousness and creativity right now!
 You can practice that Vedic meditation or breathwork I talked about earlier.

 You can also start reading.
 Let me tell you — recently I’ve realized that audiobooks are my JAM!
 But whether you like reading or listening to them, books are a great way to expand your mind and engage with the learning process.
 I have plenty of great recommendations on my Amazon booklist here!
 Some of my favorites are Becoming Supernatural by Dr. Joe Dispenza, The Untethered Soul by Michael Singer, and A New Earth by Eckhart Tolle.
 But you should totally check out my Amazon list and see what you might be interested in!

 And by the way, don’t forget to check out my website!
 There, you can find a quick ten-question quiz designed and get some of my best free content to help you out on your creative journey.

 Thank you so much for joining me today, guys!
 I hope you enjoyed this episode — if you did, please screenshot it and post it to Instagram and tag me, @nickonken.
 And if you’ve got time, leave me a review on Apple podcasts!
 I’d love to hear your feedback.